 To qualify for short-term disability benefits in Michigan, you generally need to be an active full-time employee working at least 20 hours per week who becomes temporarily unable to work due to a medical condition, injury, surgery, or pregnancy complications.

 Common qualifying conditions include illnesses, mental health issues, and injuries, but you must provide proper medical documentation to support your claim.
+These benefits can be especially crucial for single parents balancing recovery with caregiving responsibilities, and for people with disabilities who may face greater barriers to workplace participation during medical setbacks.

 Be aware that pre-existing conditions, self-inflicted injuries, and substance abuse may disqualify you, and claims must be filed promptly with all necessary paperwork to avoid delays in benefit payments.